 The best Construction ERP Software for you is the one that most aligns itself with how you wish to be operating.
-In considering which software to use, try considering these 6 questions:
+In considering how to choose the best construction ERP software to use, try answering these six questions:

 - Do the benefits justify the cost?
 Implementing Construction ERP software is going to have an impact on time and money.
 Done correctly, however, the right software will more than pay for itself many times over in terms of cost savings and productivity when in operation.
 The options available on the market vary massively in price so best to start by focusing on the features that will meet your specific needs.
 Then, compare the cost of obtaining and implementing that software against the cost or impact of not doing it.
 If the benefit is greater than the cost, the argument is all but settled.
 Be sure to consider all the elements of both cost and benefit including time, errors and opportunities.